Out-of-Order Membership in Regular Languages: Problem Statement and First Results

-Last, we try to merge the resulting interval with an interval ending at the left neighbor (if it exists).
-More precisely, if $p = 1$ we do nothing as we are the leftmost position of the block.
-Otherwise, we check the $(p-1)$-th bit of~$v_i$, and do nothing if it is~$0$.
-If it is~$1$, we need to merge with the left interval, for which we need to locate efficiently its left endpoint $p'$.
-We will then set the $p'$-th position of $m_i$ by multiplying in~$M$ its current value (namely, the value of the left block) with the value of the $p$-th position of~$m_i$ (namely, the value of the current interval).
+Finally, we try to merge the resulting interval with an interval ending at the left-neighboring position (if it exists).
+To do this, if $p = 1$ we do nothing because $p$ is the leftmost position of the block.
+Otherwise, we check the $(p-1)$-th bit of~$v_j$, and do nothing if it is~$0$ because there is no interval that ends at position $p-1$.
+If the $(p-1)$-th bit of~$v_j$ is~$1$, we need to merge with the left interval.
+This is more challenging than the merge with a right-neighboring interval described in the previous paragraph, because now we must efficiently retrieve the image of the left interval by $\mu$ from $m_j$, and for this we need to locate the position of the left endpoint $p'$ of the interval.
+Once we have determined $p'$, we will set the $p'$-th position of $m_j$ by multiplying in~$M$ the current value (namely, the value of the left interval) with the value of the $p$-th position of~$m_j$ (namely, the value of the current interval, which is either the singleton interval at $p$ or the result of merging that interval with its right neighboring interval).
 It only remains to explain how to find $p'$ in constant time.